-He is regularly invited to give concerts in France, Italy, Germany, Republic of Belarus, Russia, UK and the USA and was guest soloist from 2014 to 2017 of the Kemerovsky State Symphony Orchestra.
-Roman has also participated in Berginos Music Festival as a guest pianist in Bergamo (2018, Italy).
-He has performed with the Hastings Philharmonic Orchestra and English Symphony Orchestra in 2018 in UK.
-In January 2019 Roman received The Royal Birmingham Conservatoire Silver Medal by Musicians Company in UK and became a member of Musicians Company Yeomen Young Artists Programme.
+Roman is regularly invited to give concerts in France, Italy, Germany, Belarus, Russia, UK and USA, and was guest soloist from 2014 to 2017 with the Kemerovsky State Symphony Orchestra.
+Roman also participated in the 2018 Berginos Music Festival in Bergamo, Italy.
+In the UK he has performed with the Hastings Philharmonic Orchestra and English Symphony Orchestra.
+In January 2019 Roman received The Royal Birmingham Conservatoire Silver Medal by the Musicians Company and became a member of the Musicians Company Yeomen Young Artists Programme.
 He was chosen as a Kirckman Concert Society Artist for 2019/20.

-Very recently Roman won 1st Prize and the Royal Philharmonic Orchestra Prize of the 14th Hastings International Piano Concerto Competition (2018, UK) and has been invited for 2019 HIPCC launch in House of Commons in London.
+In 2018 Roman won 1st Prize and the Royal Philharmonic Orchestra Prize at the prestigious Hastings International Piano Concerto Competition and has been invited for the launch of the 2019 HIPCC at the House of Commons.